 Display advertising is coordinated by CBA Marketing Department staff, under the direction of Heather Clark.
 Marketing specialist Alexa Drago (firstname.lastname@example.org) manages and processes the journal’s display advertising, including periodically creating and correcting ads to comply with the journal’s policies and standards.
-Ad sizes are 1/2 page, 1/3 page, 1/4 page, and 1/8 page, plus 4-color full- and half-page inside front and inside and outside back covers.
+Ad sizes are full page, 1/2 page, 1/3 page, 1/4 page, 1/6 page and 1/8 page, plus 4-color full- and half-page inside front and inside and outside back covers.
 TCL also accepts similar 4-color cover advertising for the Legislative Update, which prints in the August issue.
-Alexa Drago also fields questions and oversees and troubleshoots the CBA’s online classified advertising.
+Alexa Drago also fields questions and oversees and troubleshoots the CBA’s online classified ads.

-TCLserves as an informational and educational resource to improve the practice of law.
+TCL serves as an informational and educational resource to improve the practice of law.
 The journal’s content focuses on the practical and informational, rather than the philosophical or academic.
-Authors are members of the legal profession—attorneys, law professors, and judges (members and non-CBA members); however articles by nonlawyers are accepted for consideration on topics such as law practice management and technology as they relates to the law practice.
-TCL content also informs CBA members of Bar projects, events, and programs, and provides information of interest to attorneys supplied by the courts and law-related organizations.
+Authors are members of the legal profession—attorneys, law professors, and judges (members and non-CBA members); however, articles by nonlawyers are accepted for consideration on topics such as law practice management and technology as it may relate to the law practice.
+TCL content also informs CBA members of bar projects, events, and programs, and provides information of interest to attorneys supplied by the courts and law-related organizations.
 Summaries of published appellate opinions are printed in the journal.
 Published appellate opinions are available free to CBA members on announcement date on the CBA website at www.cobar.org/ors.cfm; through the Casemaker online law library at www.cobar.org; and through the CBA e-slips listserv subscription at www.cobar.org/listsignup.cfm.
-TCL is available to members on the CBA website, www.cobar.org/tcl since 1997.
-Members also can access TCL articles from November 1971 from the Casemaker library at www.cobar.org.
+TCL is available to members on the CBA website,www.cobar.org/tcl since 1997.
+Members also can access TCL articles from November 1971 from the Casemaker library atwww.cobar.org.

 Bar News and The SideBar: In and Around the Bar also includes “Bar News” and “The SideBar” sections.
-The information in these pages is provided by CBA committees and sections and local bars, as well as law-related organizations around the state.
+The information in these pages is provided by CBA committees and sections; local, specialty, and minority bars; law-related organizations around the state; and individual members.
 CBA members are encouraged to send information about events and honorifics for inclusion in Bar News—short items about CBA sections, committees, administration, and local and minority/specialty bar association events and projects, as well as bar-sponsored legislation.
 In-house contacts for Bar News are Susie Klein (email@example.com) and Leona Martínez (firstname.lastname@example.org).
-The SideBar spotlights recent activities and special events around the Bar, and may present brief recountings that deal with lawyer activities outside the practice of law, as well as short profiles of individuals.
+The SideBar spotlights recent activities and special events around the Bar.
+It may be a short profile of exemplary CBA members or may recount lawyer activities outside the practice of law.
 In-house contact for The SideBar is Leona Martínez (email@example.com).